wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 The template section defines the structure of the page.
 As you can see, some attributes are very specific to Vue.js:

- - `v-for`: repeat the current tag as many times as the array length (`restaurants` in our case).
+ 1. `v-for`: repeat the current tag as many times as the array length (`restaurants` in your case).
- - `v-if`: display the tag only if the condition is valid.
+ 2. `v-if`: display the tag only if the condition is valid.
- - `v-model`: bind a variable according to the value of the input.
+ 3. `v-model`: bind a variable according to the value of the input.
 Useful here to create a simple search system to filter restaurants according to their name.
- - `vue-router`: create a link to another page.
+ 4. `vue-router`: create a link to another page.

-In the script section, we import our required components and node modules.
+In the script section, you imported your required components and node modules.
 The `fetch` function, which is verify specific to Nuxt, is called when the page is loading: the content is not displayed until this function is resolved.

 Well done!

 ## Create Dishes

 Congratulations, you successfully displayed the list of restaurants!
 This was the first major step.
+The next step is to create dishes that go with the restaurants.
+Your Strapi project needs to be running.

+  - **Note:** If Strapi is not running, restart it with the following commands: `yarn develop` or `npm run develop`

 ### Define Content Type

 Every restaurant sells dishes, which also must be stored in the database.
-So, we now need a new Content Type, obviously named `dish`.
-Since you already know how to create it, I am going to give only its attributes:
+So, you now need to create a new Content Type named `dish`.

+- Navigate to the Content Type Builder [http://localhost:1337/admin/plugins/content-type-builder](http://localhost:1337/admin/plugins/content-type-builder)
+- Click on `Add Content Type`
+- Set `dish` as name and press `save`
+- Create the followings fields:
   - `name` with type `String`.
- - `description` with type `Text`.
+  - `description` with type `Text` with Rich Text Editor (in the Advanced Settings section of the modal, select `Display as a WYSIWYG`).
   - `image` with type `Media`.
   - `price` with type `Number` (decimal).
   - `restaurant` with type `Relation`: this one is a bit more specific.
-Our purpose here is to tell to Strapi that every dish can be related to a restaurant.
+Your purpose here is to tell to Strapi that every dish can be related to a restaurant.
 To do so, create a one-to-many relation, as below.

- Do not forget to tick both `find` and `findone` checkboxes of the `Dishes` section in the Roles and Permissions section
+    - In the right menu dropdown from `Permission` to `Restaurant`
+    - Click on the `many to one` icon (Restaurant has many Dishes)
+- Click on Save for the **field types**, and then the new **Dish Content Type**

 ![Strapi relation](https://blog.strapi.io/content/images/2018/07/Screen-Shot-2018-07-02-at-17.27.19.png)

+Don't forget to allow access in the Roles & Permissions section:

+- Navigate to the `Roles & Permissions` section of the admin plugin [http://localhost:1337/admin/plugins/users-permissions](http://localhost:1337/admin/plugins/users-permissions).
+- Click on the `Public` role.
+- Check the `find` and `findone` checkboxes of the `Dish` section.
+- Save.

+- Navigate to the `Roles & Permissions` section of the admin plugin [http://localhost:1337/admin/plugins/users-permissions](http://localhost:1337/admin/plugins/users-permissions).
+- Click on the `Authenticated` role.
+- Check the `find` and `findone` checkboxes of the `Restaurant` section.
+- Save.

 Here is the final result: